hfang821/Code-Refactor02/README.md

 * Open Gitbash, navigate towards your project location from your root by using "cd ./ project location"
 ![Step 1](./assets/images/Step-1.png)

-* Choose a clone option from my "run-buddy" repository (either HTTPS or SSH should work)
+* Choose a clone option from my "Code-Refactor2" repository (either HTTPS or SSH should work)
 ![Step 2](./assets/images/Step-2.png)

 * In Gitbash, type "git clone HTTPS or SSH"